-- 1.1 Land tenure and management rights are secure. - 1.2 Management planning and operations are conducted responsibly. - 1.3 Taxes and fees are paid. - 1.4 Corruption, fraud and conflict of interest are avoided.
+- 1.1 Land tenure and management rights are secure. - Management planning and operations 1.2 are conducted responsibly.

+Corruption, fraud and conflict of interest are avoided.

-- 1.5 Trade and procurement are responsible. - 1.6 Buildings and infrastructure are developed and maintained in a responsible manner. - 1 - 1.7 The quality of customers' and visitors' experience is continuously improved.
+- 1.5 Trade and procurement are responsible. - Buildings and infrastructure are developed and maintained in a responsible manner. - The quality of customers' and visitors' experience 1.7 is continuously improved.